Category:

 Mullin Russ Kilejian is a full-service commercial law firm founded in 2003.
 The firm is nationally recognized in the area of franchise law and provides legal services in the areas of corporate, tax, employment, trademark, technology, and commercial litigation.
 Cheryl Mullin holds a JD from Widener University School of Law and an LL.M in Taxation from Southern Methodist University Dedman School of Law.
 She can be reached at cheryl.mullin@mrkpc.com.

-Do you have further questions about funding a franchise?
+Do you have questions about funding a franchise?

-MSA can provide expert guidance on your options.
+MSA Worldwide provides expert guidance on your options.
+Contact us today for a complimentary consultation.

 Get Strategic Advice